Andrey885/RL_Maze/README.md

  ## Results

- Spoiler alert: it might be working better than q-learning baseline, but it'ss not staistically prooved yet.
+ Spoiler alert: it might be working better than q-learning baseline, but this is not staistically proven yet.